-The carpal tunnel is “a narrow passageway composed of ligament and bones located at the base of the hand.”
-It’s located on the palm side of the hand and protects our tendons and median nerve.
-When this median nerve is pinched or compressed it can cause carpal tunnel syndrome (CTS), a condition that causes pain and numbness in our hands and wrist.
+The carpal tunnel is “a narrow passageway located at the base of the hand.”
+It protects our tendons and median nerve.
+When this median nerve is pinched or compressed it can cause carpal tunnel syndrome (CTS).
+This condition cause pain and numbness in our hands and wrist.

 Many factors can lead to CTS.
 For instance, CTS is most commonly found in individuals between the ages of 30 and 60.
 It’s also more likely to affect women than men.
 Illnesses that cause pain and inflammation in our arms and hands like rheumatoid arthritis can lead to carpal tunnel syndrome.
 And although substantial studies are scarce, it’s suspected that activities with repeated motions can lead to CTS like intense keyboard use, knitting, and writing.

 - Tingling or numbness in fingers and palm